Imagine (Shola Ama song)

 "Imagine" is a song by English singer Shola Ama, released as the second single from her 1999 second studio album In Return.
 It was produced by Fred Jerkins III and written by Jerkins, Harvey Mason Jr., LaShawn Daniels, and Ama.
-In April 2000, the song reached number 24 on the UK Singles Chart and number one on the UK Dance Singles Chart, due to the popular garage remix by Club Asylum.
+In April 2000, the song reached number 24 on the UK Singles Chart and number one on the UK Dance Singles Chart due to the garage remix by Club Asylum.
 NME included the remix of "Imagine" in their "25 essential UK garage anthems" list.